 Campbell Scientific builds systems for unattended, long-term monitoring of water level and flow.
-They are used in many environments, including wells, dams, streams, weirs, storm-water systems, and water or wastewater treatment plants.
+They are used in many environments, including wells, dams, streams, weirs, stormwater systems, and water or wastewater treatment plants.
 They are reliable regardless of salinity level, pollution level, or other harsh environmental conditions.
-Campbell systems can communicate via GOES satellite, licensed-frequency radio, IP cell modems, spread-spectrum radio, and other methods.Read more
+Campbell systems can communicate via GOES satellite, licensed-frequency radio, IP cell modems, spread-spectrum radio, and other methods.Learn more

 For surface water level, measurements are often made in a vertical stand-pipe (stilling well) installed adjacent to a lake, river, or stream.
 The stream level (stage) is the same as the water elevation in the stilling well.
 A float and pulley is often used, but pressure transducers, ultrasonic, and resistive tape sensors work well also.
 Self-calibrating double bubblers are accurate sensors for measuring water level, and have the added benefit of keeping the sensor out of the measured liquid—critical in corrosive environments.

 Water flow is usually calculated using a structure built across an open channel, such as a weir or flume.
 The water level is measured as it flows through the structure.
 Discharge rates are determined by using a site-unique rating curve and the water level.
 A float and pulley system, strain gage pressure transducer, or ultrasonic sensor may be used in stilling wells to measure water level fluctuations, then calculate flow.